Anatomy of Hexagonal Architecture - Part 2

 7 // Drizzle will pick up DB schemas from here

-8 // and sync with Supabase
+8 // and sync with Local SQLite DB

-9 schema: './core/domain/*.domain.ts',
+9 schema: "./core/domain/*.domain.ts",

 10